rallepalaveev/A2RAM16/README.md

 * Two banks of 4kB are mapped to $D000-$DFFF
 * One bank of 8kB is mapped to $E000-$FFFF

+**IMPORTANT: It is very important to NOT use this card on computers which already have the 16kB available as there would be clashes between the catd and the existing RAM and supporting logic.**

-Prohgram switches to be used:
+Program switches to be used:

 |Address  | Symbolic Name | Bank | Read From | Write to RAM? |
 |:--------|:--------------|:-----|:----------|:--------------|